 The caveat is that Houdini’s non-standard workflow isn’t for everyone.
 Yes, it has traditional tools for interacting with polygons onscreen but it will take some time before mastering the software.
 So, it’s not necessarily the best animation or VFX software for beginners without proper training.

 You don’t have to spend a lot of money on Houdini, it has a free version called “Apprentice,” which is designed for students, hobbyists, and artists on a budget.
 But the free version is only used for personal and non-commercial projects.
 As for the price of the full subscription, it depends on the package.
-The Core costs $1,995, the Indie $269 while Houdini FX costs an eye-watering $4,495.
+The Core costs $1,995, the Indie $269 while Houdini FX costs an $4,495.